ihmeuw/vivarium_public_health/docs/source/tutorials/treatment.rst

 Eliminating disease incidence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example sets the incidence rate of a disease to zero, preventing all new infections:
+The following example replaces a rate pipeline's value using ``AbsoluteShift``.
+We use a :class:`~vivarium_public_health._example_data.ConstantRatePipeline` to create a simple attribute pipeline with value 0.5, then override it with 0.3:

 .. testcode::

    config = make_base_config()
    config.update(
        {
-           "population": {"population_size": 10_000},
+           "population": {"population_size": 1_000},
            "mortality": {"data_sources": {"all_cause_mortality_rate": 0}},
            "intervention_on_test_cause": {
-               "target_value": 0.0,
+               "target_value": 0.3,
                "age_start": 0,
                "age_end": 125,
            },